MDMA-assisted therapy in Denver

 MDMA-assisted psychotherapy is currently in clinical trials with the FDA, more specifically for people with PTSD, a condition that affects about 3.5% of American adults.
 In this phase, the new treatment is being compared against the current standard treatment based on safety and efficacy.
 In 2017, the FDA declared that MDMA’s beneficial effects on PTSD was “breakthrough therapy,” a designation later applied to psilocybin therapy as well.

-While MDMA-assisted therapy isn’t available outside of clinical trials today in the United States or more specifically in Colorado, many experts believe that MDMA-assisted therapy for treating PTSD will be approved by the FDA in 2024, sooner than psilocybin-assisted therapy.
-As soon as MDMA-assisted psychotherapy is approved by the FDA, we’ll be among the first therapists in Denver to legally offer it to our Colorado-based clients.
+While MDMA-assisted therapy isn’t available outside of clinical trials today in the United States or more specifically in Colorado, many experts believed that MDMA-assisted therapy for treating PTSD would be approved by the FDA in 2024, sooner than psilocybin-assisted therapy.
+However, an FDA panel recently advised against approving MDMA for therapeutic use.

 For those seeking help for treatment-resistant conditions sooner because MDMA-assisted therapy isn’t available yet, including depression and trauma, many of our therapists already are trained in Ketamine-assisted therapy, and we can connect you with qualified medical professionals who can help you build your path to healing and lasting change.